shivaramv357/PiRacer-DonkeyCar/README.md

 # PiRacer DonkeyCar 🚗

-End-to-end autonomous driving system using Raspberry Pi 5 and DonkeyCar, trained with multi-dataset learning for improved lane following, turning, and recovery behavior.
+End-to-end autonomous driving system using Raspberry Pi 5 and the DonkeyCar framework.
+This project focuses on improving driving performance using multi-dataset training for lane following, turning, and recovery.

 ## 🧠 Project Overview
-This project focuses on improving autonomous driving performance using multi-dataset training:
+This project implements an autonomous racing car capable of:

-- Lane following
+- Lane following on a custom indoor track
-- Turn handling
+- Handling sharp turns
-- Recovery from off-track situations
+- Recovering from off-track situations

+The system uses deep learning to predict steering and throttle values from camera input.

 ## 📂 Dataset Strategy
 - `data_center` → normal driving